asherAgs/amzSear/docs/cli/README.md

 * *verbose*: The complete amzSear representation taken from the core api representation.
 * *quiet*: No output is produced.
 * *csv*: A quoted csv of all products with with all fields flattened, including the index.
-* *json*: A Json object of all products with all fields with the product's index as the top-level key.
+* *json*: A JSON object of all products with all fields with the product's index as the top-level key.

 <a name="comparison-to-version-1"></a>
 ##### Comparison to Version 1